youyanggu/covid19_projections/path-to-herd-immunity.md

 - We assume roughly two-thirds of the US population will take at least one dose of the vaccine by the end of 2021.
 This is slightly higher than the ~50% vaccine coverage for the common flu.
 - We assume the majority of individuals (but not all) will receive the second dose.
 - We assume a 85% vaccine efficacy.
 While the trial data demonstrate >90% efficacy, we believe that the efficacy in the general population will be slightly lower due to the fact that a sizable proportion of the population may miss the second vaccine dose.
+- If a vaccine is effective, we assume it can provide both sterilizing immunity and prevent further spread of the virus.
 - We assume vaccinations will begin in mid-December following the FDA Emergency Use Authorization (EUA) approval.
 - Many of the assumptions in this writeup come from the [December 10 FDA Briefing Document](https://www.fda.gov/media/144245/download) for the Pfizer vaccine.
 - While various reports suggest over 100 million doses will be available by April, we believe initial vaccine acceptance will be the main bottleneck.